ska-telescope/ska-oso-pht-ui/docs/src/ObservationPage.rst

    :align: center
    :alt: screen in light mode

-   Observation page with when observation set(s) added in light mode.
+   Observation page with observation set(s) and target(s) added in light mode.

 Layout and Navigation
 =====================

-The Observation Page consists of two distinct sections see :numref:`Figure %s <obspage1>`:
+The Observation Page consists of two distinct sections - see :numref:`Figure %s <obspage1>`:

 1. Observation set table which displays the following details :

    - **observation Id** : unique id for each observation set.
    - **observation group id** : displays the group Id if a given observation belongs to a group.
 This is needed when observations need to happen in parallel or in a group.
-   - **array** : Array of the observation set i.e if MID or LOW.
    - **sub-array** : This displays the sub-array of the observation set.
    - **type of observation** : If continuum or zoom.
    - **Sensitivity Calculation status** : Indicates the overall status for the observation.
-Click to open a modal with individual results.
-See :numref:`Figure %s <senscal>`.
+Click to open a modal with individual results - see :numref:`Figure %s <senscal>`.
    - **actions** : Icons providing the ability to edit or delete ( after confirmation ) the selected observation.

 2. Target List: